igitur/number_challenge/README.md

 - Code formatting and linting: `uv run ruff check .` and `uv run ruff format .`
 - The project uses ruff for code quality checks

+## AI Usage Disclaimer

+No code in this project was generated using AI, LLMs, or autonomous agents.

+AI was used to assist with the generation of function docstrings and the contents of this README file, including this disclaimer.
+All output from AI tools was reviewed and edited by a human developer before being committed to source control.